jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 6) `WSDL/XSD VALIDATION`: Validate the XML response with its WSDL/XSD schema
 7) `XSLT TRANSFORMATION - AFTER XSD`:  Transform the XML response after step #6

-Each handling is optional (except for `WSDL/XSD VALIDATION` for SOAP schema, due to the default value of the schema config).
+Each handling is optional (except for `WSDL/XSD VALIDATION` for SOAP schema, due to the default value of the schema config)

 In case of misconfiguration the Plugin sends to the consumer a SOAP Fault (HTTP 500 Internal Server Error) following the W3C specification:
 - [SOAP Fault 1.1](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383507):
   - `<faultstring>`: name of the handling process of the plugin
   - `<faultcode>`: the values are `Client` (for a Consumer error) and `Server` (for a Server error: Kong or Web Service)